A Practical Guide to AML/CTF Compliance for Australian Businesses

 Whether real estate agents, accountants, lawyers or gaming venues, collecting customers' personal information is a normal function of business operations.
 In doing so, businesses hold a certain level of responsibility to protect their customers' data.
 This is known as Know Your Customer (KYC).

-What are the CDD obligations?
+What are the Customer Due Diligence procedures and obligations?

 While a certain level of customer identification no doubt already exists in your business, it may need levelling up to meet regulatory obligations.
 As a reporting entity, customer identification procedures need to be applied to all your customers because you’ll need to know who you’re dealing with, both customers and visitors, including any individuals closely associated with Politically Exposed Persons (PEPS).

-Amendment Act will require DNFBPs to conduct initial CDD to:
+The Amendment Act will require DNFBPs to conduct initial CDD to:

 • Collect and verify information about the identity of a customer.